-In the early 19th century there were very few breweries in Australia so people drank expensive imported brands from England or ‘rot-gut’ liquors said to send men mad.
-Peter Degraves was a fixer, who devised a way to divert fresh water to Hobart town and even submitted plans for improving a Hobart jail during his incarceration there in 1826.
+In the early 19th century there were very few breweries in Australia, so people drank expensive imported brands from England or ‘rot-gut’ liquors - said to send men mad.
+Peter Degraves was a fixer - he devised a way to divert fresh water to Hobart town and even submitted plans for improving a Hobart jail during his incarceration there in 1826.
 Although these two plans failed, Degraves’ plans for a brewery that produced ‘genuine beer … beer that cannot be excelled in this colony’ succeeded and Cascade Brewery Co. was born in 1832.
 Degraves used the sparkling fresh mountain water from the cascades as well as Tasmania’s quality hops to create the first great Australian beer.

 Cascade Brewery Co. was born in 1832

-In 1854 Thomas Aitken founded the Victoria Brewery and became famous for his award winning bitter ales which were brewed to provide refreshment in the harsh Australian climate.
+In 1854 Thomas Aitken founded the Victoria Brewery and became famous for his award winning bitter ales, brewed to provide refreshment in the harsh Australian climate.
 Aitken’s Victoria Bitter Ale quickly became a popular drink for thirsty miners drawn to Victoria during the gold rush.

 Carlton Fire Brigade No. 5 Station

 The Foster Brothers pioneer the concept of a cold beer on a hot summer day